-As an applicant you must also acknowledge that you will report to the University HR Office (in writing) any occurrences or event taking place prior to receipt of a job offer from the University, which may render inaccurate, untrue, or incomplete any statement made in your application.
+- As an applicant you must also acknowledge that you will report to the University Human Resources Office (in writing) any occurrences or event taking place prior to receipt of a job offer from the University, which may render inaccurate, untrue, or incomplete any statement made in your application.

 - Unless otherwise expressly stated in a written appointment to a position or in a written contract of employment duly approved and executed by the University, all non-faculty employees are considered employees at will, and either the University or the employee may terminate the employment relationship upon giving the proper advance notice.